stlab/better-code/better-code/src/chapter-3-errors.md

 recovery” was in the domain of compilers, where the challenge, after detecting a flaw in the input, is to continue to process the rest of the input meaningfully.
-Consider a simple syntax error: the simplest possiblities are that the next or previous symbol is extra, missing, or misspelled.
+Consider a simple syntax error: the simplest possibilities are that the next or previous symbol is extra, missing, or misspelled.
 Guessing correctly affects not only the quality of the error message, but also whether further diagnostics will be useful.
 For example, in this code, the `while` keyword is misspelled: